 Public Speaking Workshop

 Two special workshops for Ruhlman presenters are scheduled for April.
+Dates/location will be posted here when determined.

 Public Speaking Tutors from the Pforzheimer Learning and Teaching Center (PLTC) are available by appointment for consultation for students giving talks at the Ruhlman Conference.
 The tutors can help you focus on ways to organize your presentation, strategies for clear and effective speaking, strategies for reducing anxiety about public speaking, and additional resources for practicing your presentation.
 You can schedule an individual appointment by going to the PLTC page.